platform-acceleration-lab/docker-loadtest/README.md

 -   `-w` option specifies the number of requests-per-second issued to the specified `url` *across all concurrent users*.
     The default is 10 requests/second.
+-   `-n` option specifies the target namespace with the load injector will run.
+    The default namespace configured is `development`.
+-   `h` option is the host name part of the /etc/hosts record to add for the test.
+    This is applicable for when the target of your load test is not resolvable via DNS.
+-   `i` option is the ip address part of the /etc/hosts record to add for the test.
+    This is applicable for when the target of your load test is not resolvable via DNS.
 -   `target url` is the fully qualified http url (including protocol specifier, host/port and path) against which the load injector will issue requests.